Bhrugu-scientist/Python-for-Data-Science/README.md

 - Data Visualization
 - How to use NumPy, Pandas, Matplotlib, Seaborn.

-The code is kind of self explanatory and can be used as a reference or brush up the concepts whenever required.
+The code is kind of self explanatory and can be used as a reference or can be used to brush up the concepts whenever required.